sandrawinters/guenon_evolutionary_simulations/README.md

 Results will be saved to the current directory, in a folder named based on the combination of parameters.
 Results are contained in matrices of the form: individual features (15 face space features, male quality, female mating bias) x number of individuals per population x number of populations

 Example:
-The following runs simulations with random mating, 4 coevolving populations, 10% of evolution in allopatry, 2% max hybrid fitness, and 50% conspecific encounter frequency: guenonEvSim('random_mating', 4, 0.1, 0.02, 0.5)
+The following runs simulations with random mating, 4 coevolving populations, 10% of evolution in allopatry, 2% max hybrid fitness, and 50% conspecific encounter frequency: \n guenonEvSim('random_mating', 4, 0.1, 0.02, 0.5)

 For more details and descriptions of each parameter, see the Supplementary Methods of the paper above.